dxc-technology/online-devops-dojo/README.md

 If you want to contribute to the DevOps trainings, the instructions are available just [here](./CONTRIBUTING.md).

-If you are interested by the coach, please read its [setup](./docs/bot-setup.md).
+If you are interested by the coach, please read its [setup](./docs/bot-setup.md) process.

 ## Issues